 We understand that a breast cancer diagnosis can be overwhelming.
 After all, it’s a lot of information to process in a very short period of time and the emotions that follow can feel like a tidal wave.
 While this emotional turmoil is completely normal, it’s important that you know you’re not alone in your diagnosis — or your emotions.

 At Rocky Mountain Cancer Centers, you will find valuable sources of support as you cope with your breast cancer diagnosis.
-And once the shock has worn off, you can count on us to help you find the strength to take control of the situation so you can successfully manage your life during, and after, your cancer journey.
+We have breast cancer specialists across the state of Colorado, including Colorado Springs, Denver, and the Boulder areas, and once the initial shock has worn off, you can count on us to help you find the strength to take control of the situation so you can successfully manage your life during, and after, your cancer journey.